 Assessors must first attempt to collect evidence of lamp type and lamp power as per Section 5.6 Documentation requirements – Luminaires before making use of default lamp values, and make site notes documenting specific reasons why other evidence was unable to be collected.

-Assessors will also be required to provide reasons for using default lamp values when submitting their TLA application through the Assessor Portal Online Form.
+Assessors will also be required to provide reasons for using default lamp values when submitting their TLA application through the Assessor Portal.

+Where an Assessor cannot identify a suitable default lamp type, they must contact the CBD Administrator for assistance to select a reasonable lamp type and power rating to enter into the Assessor Portal.

 Table 2: Default lamp values